 “Not to display anger or other emotions.
 To be free of passion and yet full of love.”— Meditations, 1.9 (Gregory Hays trans.)

 Many of Seneca’s essays deal with blind grief over the loss of a loved one.
-Seneca (4 BCE – 65 CE) returns to love to move through grief and not be overwhelmed by the heavy emotions of grief after burying a loved one.
+Seneca (4 BCE – 65 CE) returns to love to move through grief and avoid being overwhelmed by the strong emotions of bereavement after the death of a loved one.